Adblue failure, what next?

 -

-The AdBlue system is monitored by many sensors and actuators:
+The AdBlue system is monitored by numerous sensors and actuators:

 -

-It contains the fluid and often also the AdBlue controller, pump and heaters .
+Contains the fluid, and often also the AdBlue control unit, pump, and heaters.

-Heaters are necessary because AdBlue freezes at around -11°C . -
+Heaters are essential because AdBlue freezes at approximately –11°C. -

-Generates working pressure – in a properly functioning system, usually around 4–6 bar . -
+Generates operating pressure – typically around 4–6 bar in a properly functioning system. -

 Sensors